jestjs/jest/docs/Troubleshooting.md

 # Using Jest CLI
 jest --maxWorkers=4

-# Using npm test (e.g. with create-react-app)
+# Using yarn test (e.g. with create-react-app)
-npm test -- --maxWorkers=4
+yarn test --maxWorkers=4
 ```

 ### Tests are slow when leveraging automocking